DaRkSurface/PhasmoDrk/README.md

 # PhasmoDrk
-Official GitHub Repoo of PhasmoDrk which is an external cheat written in python for the game Phasmophobia.
+PhasmoDrk is written in python.
+It is an external cheat for the game Phasmophobia.

+## NOTE
+This repo is inspired by https://github.com/MaGicSuR/BetterGo.
+This is my first cheat project written in python using the pymem module so dont expect quality.
+Thanks.